-Preserving evidence may assist law enforcement agencies investigating reports of sexual assault or intimate partner violence, and may be helpful in obtaining protective orders.
+Preserving evidence may assist law enforcement agencies investigating reports of sexual assault or intimate partner violence and may be helpful in obtaining protective orders.
 Do not bathe, shower, or use toothpaste or mouthwash after an incident of sexual assault or intimate partner violence.
 Do not wash clothing, bed sheets, pillows, or other potential evidence.
-However, if you have showered or washed items, you should still seek medical attention as soon as possible even if some time has passed since the assault.
-Victims of dating or domestic violence or stalking should also retain photographs of injures, and preserve communications from the perpetrator.
+If you have showered or washed items, you should still seek medical attention as soon as possible-even if some time has passed since the assault.
+Victims should also retain photographs of injures and preserve communications from the perpetrator.